-An integral component of this laboratory course is the opportunity to take part in four different cognitive psychology experiments, conducted in class.
-These experiments will investigate: The Stroop Effect (September 17), The Global Precedence Effect (September 24), Priming (October 1), and the Spatial Cueing of Attention (October 8).
-The data generated during these experiments will be used by students to create both a research poster (presented on November 19 or November 26; see 'Schedule' and 'Important Dates' for more details) and a formal APA research paper (with the Introduction, Method and Results, and Discussion sections due October 1, November 5, and November 26, respectively).
-Thus, it is extremely important that students attend these four classes, as the quality of their own and their classmates' poster and research paper critically depends upon having an adequate sample size to conduct statistical analyses.
-I will be taking attendance during these four classes, and each class missed carries a penalty of 2.5% of the students' final grade.
+An integral component of this laboratory course is the opportunity to take part in four different cognitive psychology experiments, conducted online.
+These experiments will investigate: The Stroop Effect, The Global Precedence Effect, Priming, and the Spatial Cueing of Attention.
+The data generated during these experiments will be used by students to create both a research poster (presented on March 30 or April 6; see 'Schedule' and 'Important Dates' for more details) and a formal APA research paper (with the Introduction, Method and Results, and Discussion sections due February 9, March 16, and April 6, respectively).
+Thus, it is extremely important that students participate in the 4 online experiments, as the quality of their own and their classmates' poster and research paper critically depends upon having an adequate sample size to conduct statistical analyses.
+I will be making note of who participates in each online experiment, and each missed experiment carries a penalty of 2.5% of the students' final grade.
 No penalty will be applied if the student provides valid documentation for their absence (e.g., documented family emergency, or UTSC medical certificate).
-If the student does not wish to participate in the inclass experiments, they will be required to hand in four separate research papers (each 1000 words in length), the topic of which will be selected by the instructor in a one-on-one meeting with the student.
-The due dates of these four papers will be the date of each in-class experiment.
+If the student does not wish to participate in the online experiments, they will be required to hand in four separate research papers (each 1000 words in length), the topic of which will be selected by the instructor in a one-on-one meeting with the student.
+The due dates of these four papers will be the date of the lecture covering each respective experiment (e.g., January 26th for the Stroop Effect).